LightSun/android-PageFlip/README.md

 #### 6. Ratio of semi-peremeter

   When page is curled, it is actually tackled as a semi-cylinder by **PageFlip**.
 You can set size of the semi-cylinder to change the flip shap.
-Since the semi-cylinder dependeds on the line length from the touch point to original point(see the below illustration), you need to provide a ratio of this line length to tell **PageFlip** the peremeter of the semi-cylinder.
+Since the semi-cylinder dependeds on the line length from the touch point to original point(see the below illustration), you need to provide a m_ratio of this line length to tell **PageFlip** the peremeter of the semi-cylinder.
 The default value is 0.8f.

   ```
     +----------------+